austin006/ROS2_PX4_Offboard_Example/README.md

 Run this code to clone the repo

-#### Extra packages needed
+### Extra packages needed

 I couldn't get this to work in jazzy without also including px4_msgs_old and the translation_node packages.
-To include copy these packages complete the following before building the workspace:
+To copy these packages complete the following before building the workspace:

 ```
 cd ~/ros2_px4_offboard_example_ws